 When you search for a phrase like corporate social responsibility the search engine will bring back any results that have those words in them.
 However, if you put quotation marks around the phrase "corporate social responsibility" the search engine will only bring back results that have all those words, exactly in the order you have them.
 This can also be useful when you're searching for the title of a book or other resource.
 Click on the "Phrase Searching" page for more information.

 An asterisk (*) at the end of a group of letters (the "trunk" of a word) tells the search engine to find all words beginning with those letters.
 Or using an asterisk anywhere in a word will tell the search engine to substitute all possible letters into that spot to find other words.

 Within a database or online catalog, subject searching allows you to search by categories, which are found in the subject field of an item record.
 Subject terms are pre-defined and used for all items within a database or source that relate to that term.
 Click on the "Subject Searching" page for more information.

 Many databases allow users to limit their search results by certain criteria.
 These options are often located somewhere on the database search page or results list as drop down menus or check boxes.
-Some common and useful limiters include date of publication, material type, full text, and more.
+Some common and useful limiters include: date of publication, material type, full text, peer-reviewed, and more.
 Click on the "Limiters" page for more information.